JoaoGadelha/venturus/frontend/README.md

 The backend is live at https://venturus.herokuapp.com/ and the frontend is live at https://joaoricardotg-venturus.netlify.app/.

+## Backend routes
+There are 5 routes for the backend, all POST's receiving JSON as requests.
+### `POST /createUsr`
+Receives an JSON in the format {name, password, email} to create a new account for a client.

+### `POST /createTeam`
+Receives an JSON in the format {teamName, description, website, type, tags, formation}.
+Creates a team with a random number of players between 22 and 25 players.
+The team composition such as names of each player, nacionality, age, number of times each player was chosen, are all generated randomly.
+Names are provided by the API "names.drycodes", ages are generated between 18 and 40 years, the number of picks for each player varies between 5 and 50 and the player nacionality is provided by the API "REST Countries"

 ## Implementation

 The implementation is composed of an App.js file, that calls all the other components in the app.
 The app contains 4 mains components, MyTeams, Top5, Statistics and Configure, where the three first components are present in the main page, and the last one is present in the configuration page.